Articles

 in Caribbean digital scholarship.

 Fanm Rebèl: Digital and Public Heritage Assemblages of Women in the Haitian RevolutionDr.
-Nicole Willson, University of Lancashire
+Nicole Willson, University of Greenwich

 Abstract